jsummers/deark/technical.md

 When Deark writes to a ZIP file (the "-zip" option), it doesn't have to worry about what to name the internal files.
 It can palm that problem off onto your unzip program.
-It is slightly more tolerant in this case, but not as tolerant as it could be.
+It is more tolerant in this case.

-Currently, directory paths are never maintained as such.
-I.e., Deark never writes a file to anything but the current directory (unless the -o option contains a "/", or when using -k3).
-It doesn't even do this when writing to a ZIP file, unless you request it with "-opt archive:subdirs".
+Directory paths only maintained as such if you use -zip (and you don't use "-opt archive:subdirs=0").
+Deark generally does write a file anywhere other than the current directory, though you can tell it to do so by using -o, -arcfn, or -k3.

 ## The "Is this one format or two?" problem ##